genome-spy/genome-spy/README.md

 GenomeSpy is a visualization toolkit for genomic (and other) data.
 It has a [Vega-Lite](https://vega.github.io/vega-lite/) inspired visualization grammar and high-performance WebGL-powered graphics.

 The software is still work in progress.
-Documentation and examples of an early alpha version can be found at https://genomespy.app/
+Documentation and examples for the current version can be found at https://genomespy.app/

-# Contributing
+## Contributing

-## Bootstrapping and running
+### Bootstrapping and running

 1. `git clone git@github.com:tuner/genome-spy.git`
 2. `cd genome-spy`